openforis/fra-platform/doc/traditional-table-guide.md

 ```

-This table is ready to use, we can just add it as a new migration SQL
+This table definition is ready to use, we can just add it as a new migration SQL
 file:

 ```